ardisaurus/vscode-gitflow/README.md

 # Getting Started

-If you already have gitflow set up for your repository, just start execcuting gitflow commands from the Command Palette!
+If you already have gitflow set up for your repository, just start execcuting gitflow commands from the Sidebar!

 ![Opening example](res/gitflow.png)